kristinallarsen/cloud-ear/_posts/2025-01-05-leaflet-embed.md

   - maps
 classes: wide
 ---
-*Test of ability to embed a leaflet protoype map in another page*
+*Test of ability to embed a leaflet protoype map in another page Test of ability to embed a leaflet protoype map in another page Test of ability to embed a leaflet protoype map in another page Test of ability to embed a leaflet protoype map in another page*

 [Link to testing page](https://kristinallarsen.github.io/leaflet/index.html)